nitvirus/nitvirus/README.md

 Here are some ideas to get you started:
 ✌🏼
 - 🔭 I’m currently working on ...
 Drupal projects
 - 🌱 I’m currently learning ...
-Laravel framework
+React then would jump on Laravel framework
 - 👯 I’m looking to collaborate on ...
 TBD
 - 🤔 I’m looking for help with ...
 TBD
 - 💬 Ask me about ...
 Drupal